Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 We often use the term ‘leave’ and ‘pay’ to mean the same thing but there’s actually a difference between the two.
 For example:

-Basically, while the leave a parent can take offers job protection and time off from work, parental pay helps to mitigate the financial pressure that taking this time off can bring.
+Basically, while the leave a parent can take offers job protection and time off from work, parental pay helps to mitigate the financial pressure of taking this time off.

 UK employees are entitled to different types of leave relating to their children, depending on their circumstances, including: